Course Title: Bachelor of Science (Honours) in Culinary Entrepreneurship

 |If any applicant has a medically diagnosed food allergy (note; not an intolerance), this course is not recommended.|

 Do you want to operate your own culinary business?
 This course will equip you with the knowledge and skills to develop your own artisan food products, along with an understanding of the food-related industries.

 The global Agri-Food and Beverage (AFB) industry is a growing competitive sector that underpins Ireland's engagement in food and drinks trade.
 The AFB sector is ‘diverse consisting of food suppliers, manufacturers, producers, processors and retailers.
 It is constantly evolving to adjust to the tastes and needs of consumers and the increasing global demand for a wider variety of higher quality product.’

-This programme offers the learner the opportunity to engage with international work experience and study opportunities abroad.
+This course offers the learner the opportunity to engage with international work experience and study opportunities abroad.

 In year three, students have the option of national or international internship (work placement) reflecting the opportunities and diversity that the food and beverage sector.